DevelopNumericalLibraryForSupercomputer/CyEinsum/README.md

 # Usage

-Incorporating Einsum into your workflow is straightforward:
+Incorporating CyEinsum into your workflow is straightforward:

-1. Import Einsum at the beginning of your Python script:
+1. Import CyEinsum at the beginning of your Python script:

 ```python
 import einsum